mr-bala-kavi/secure-file-encryptor-bruteforce/README.md

 qwerty
 letmein
 ```
+### Screen Shots

+You can find screenshots of the encryption and decryption process inside the `Screen Shots/` folder for a visual reference.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.